7targets/7targets-docs/_posts/2020-02-13-organization-custom-message.md

 - While creating custom message, if there is some content that needs to be picked from company name of the person or lead, can that be done?
 - Can I insert or send an image in the message ?
 - Can I add a call to action (CTA) button in the email ?
-- How to out download button in email body?
+- How to put download button in email body?